 The life expectancy is 10-12 years.
 However, small dogs usually last longer than big dogs and I once knew someone who had a Patterdale terrier dog that lived until 21!
 Patterdales are one of the long lasting and sturdy dog breeds.
 You can read more here about the Patterdale Terrier Lifespan.

 Patterdale Terrier Size and Appearance

 Patterdales are cute and rustic looking terrier dogs with straight legs and a defined muzzle and triangular drop ears.
 Patterdale’s can come in various coat types such as black, tan, red, liver and chocolate.
 Some have combination coats like black and tan.
 They can have a smooth or coarse coat.
-They grow up to around 12 inches and around 6-7kg in weight.
+The typical Patterdale Terrier size is around 12 inches and around 6-7kg in weight.
 Being a small size, they also make a very cuddly lap dog.